 Your feet support your legs, which support your back.
 Wearing uncomfortable shoes can put a strain on your back.
 When you look for shoes, choose ones that have proper arches and support, and make sure they fit properly.
 Walk around the store to see how they feel.
 Check the soles for cushion.

 Overuse injuries can happen when you exercise too much too quickly, or if you exercise improperly.
 To avoid overuse, ramp up your physical activity slowly and make sure to use proper techniques and gear.

 When you walk, look straight ahead and keep your head balanced above your spine.
 Don’t droop your shoulders.
-And step from heel to toe.
+Step from heel to toe.
 Certain exercises may help you improve your posture as well.

 Before you do any physical activity, be sure to warm up and stretch.
 Drink plenty of fluids and avoid exercising in extra hot temperatures.
 Otherwise, you may experience a muscle spasm that could cause your back to hurt when moving later on, including when coughing.

-If you have suffered a back injury in the past, you may be more likely to get another injury.
+If you’ve experienced a back injury in the past, you may be more likely to get another injury.
 Work with your doctor to keep your back extra healthy.
 This may include special exercises and knowledge of warning signs.

-Other treatments for back pain when coughing include TENS therapy, physical therapy, massage, acupuncture, prescription medications, and back braces and belts.
+Other treatments for back pain when coughing include transcutaneous electrical nerve stimulation therapy, physical therapy, massage, acupuncture, prescription medications, and back braces and belts.

 If your back pain doesn’t get better within two weeks, see your doctor.

 You should also see your doctor if you experience the following with your back pain: